Ciela-Institute/caustics/paper.md

 # Performance

 Here we discuss the performance enhancements available in `caustics`.
-The code allows operations to be batched and multi-threaded or sent to GPU, which can provide substantial performance enhancements.
-In \autoref{fig:runtime} we demonstrate this by sampling images of a Sérsic with an SIE model lensing the image.
+The code allows operations to be batched and CPU multi-threaded or sent to GPU (all via PyTorch), which can provide substantial performance enhancements.
+In
+\autoref{fig:runtime} we demonstrate this by sampling images of a Sérsic with an SIE model lensing the image.
 In the two subfigures we show performance for simply sampling a "direct" 128x128 image (left), and sampling a "realistic" image (right) which is upsampled by a factor of 4 and convolved with a PSF.
+All parameters are randomly resampled for each mock system (to avoid caching).
 This demonstrates a number of interesting facts about numerical performance in such scenarios.

 First, we observe the relative performance of Lenstronomy and `caustics`, where the most direct comparison is with the "caustics unbatched cpu" line.
-Lenstronomy is written using the `numba` [@numba] package which compiles python code, we can see in the direct sampling the python overhead incurred by `caustics` is significant and Lenstronomy is nearly twice as fast.
-In the realistic scenario the extra computations (4x for each pixel and convolution) dominate the runtime and the python overhead is no longer relevant, in fact it seems that the PyTorch sampling implementation is almost twice as fast.
+Lenstronomy is written using the `numba` [@numba] package which compiles python code.
+We can see in the direct sampling the python overhead incurred by `caustics` is significant and Lenstronomy is nearly twice as fast.
+In the realistic scenario the extra computations (4x for each pixel and convolution) dominate the runtime and the python overhead is no longer relevant.
+In fact the PyTorch sampling implementation is faster.
 Here we see that performance can vary considerably depending on the setup and conclude that one can expect comparable performance between `caustics` and `lenstronomy` with naive implementations on CPU.

 ![Runtime comparisons for a simple lensing setup.
 We compare the amount of time taken (y-axis) to generate a certain number of lensing realizations (x-axis) where a Sérsic model is lensed by an SIE mass distribution.
 On the left, the lensing system is sampled directly with 128 pixel resolution.
 On the right, a more realistic simulation includes upsampled pixels and PSF convolution.
 From the two tests we see varying performance enhancements from compiled, unbatched, batched, multi-threaded, and GPU processing setups.\label{fig:runtime}](media/runtime_comparison_img.png)